-This course is intended for students who have already completed HRS 203 and are interested in pursuing another independent study project and working closely on it with an individual faculty member.
+This course is intended for students who have completed HRS 203 and are interested in pursuing another independent study project and working closely on it with an individual faculty member.
 Such projects can be linked directly to an academic discipline and end in the traditional research paper.
 However, projects could also include volunteer work, service to the college community, the undertaking of an artistic endeavor, or travel abroad.
 If no other means of receiving credit is available, this course can also be used to receive credit for work completed in a study abroad program or study in another community.
-Any faculty member or eligible student can initiate the independent study, but a project proposal must be approved by the Coordinator of Honors Studies before the student can register for the course.
-Prerequisites: ENG 089 and ENG 099, and, together with the approval of the Coordinator of Honors Studies, one of the following: a minimum GPA of 3.2; high incoming test scores or transferring grades; a demonstrated desire for higher thinking with a special talent, background, or experience.
-3 credit hours.
+Any faculty member or eligible student can initiate the independent study, but a project proposal must be approved and a faculty advisor be assigned by the Honors Program Coordinator before the student can register for the course.
+Prerequisites: A minimum GPA of 3.4; 12 credits completed, and the permission of the Honors Program Coordinator.
+1-3 credit hours.